They are a class of psychoactive drugs whose central chemical structure is fusing a benzene ring and a diazepine ring.

-When combined with other central nervous system (CNS) depressants such as alcoholic beverages and opiates, it increases the possibility of toxicity and fatal overdose.
+When combined with another central nervous system (CNS) depressants such as alcoholic beverages and opiates, it increases the possibility of toxicity and fatal overdose.
 Benzodiazepines are commonly misused and taken in combination with other drugs of abuse.

-In general, benzodiazepines are well tolerated and are safe and effective short-term medications for a wide range of conditions.
-Tolerance can develop its effects and there is also the risk of dependence, and after discontinuation a withdrawal syndrome can occur.
+In general, benzodiazepines are well-tolerated and are safe and effective short-term medications for a wide range of conditions.
+Tolerance can develop its effects, and there is also the risk of dependence, and after discontinuation, a withdrawal syndrome can occur.

-These factors, combined with other possible side effects after prolonged use, such as psychomotor, cognitive or memory deficits, limit its long-term applicability.
+These factors, combined with other possible side effects after prolonged use, such as psychomotor, cognitive, or memory deficits, limit its long-term applicability.

 Benzodiazepines can have serious adverse health effects, and these findings support clinical and regulatory efforts to reduce use, especially in combination with benzodiazepine receptor agonists.

-Points of view range from those who argue that benzodiazepines are not effective in the long term and should be reserved for refractory cases to those who argue that they are as effective in the long term as selective serotonin reuptake inhibitors.
+Points of view range from those who argue that benzodiazepines are not effective in the long term and should be reserved for refractory cases to those who say that they are as effective in the long term as selective serotonin reuptake inhibitors.